Financial Advisor Negligence

 Financial advisors must recommend suitable investments.

-When you put your trust in a professional, such as a financial adviser, a pension specialist, bank or building society, especially with something so important as your pension or life savings, you expect that professional to act properly and treat your money with care and attention.
+When you put your trust in a professional, especially with something as important as your pension or life savings, you expect that professional to act properly and treat your money with care and attention.

 If the investment is too risky your financial advisor may have been negligent

-Risk level is very important, and some products, such as property funds, can be more high risk than you think.
+Risk level is very important.
+Some products, such as property funds, can be more high risk than you think.
 It is important that you understand exactly where your money is being invested.
 Financial products can be complicated and it is not always easy to tell whether a pension or investment is too high risk or just not suitable for your needs.
 That is why you put your trust in a professional.

 What can you claim for?